 What is your Quilting Style?
 I identify myself as a contemporary quilter because I’m going to make whatever I feel like making, and I have no intention of plunking myself inside a box.
 My quilts each have a particular style, but I do not.

 Okay then, what style do your Quilts tend to have?
 Most of the pieces I create would be classified as either Modern or Art quilts, although occasionally something more traditional may appear.

 What is your Greatest Quilting Strength?
 A rather neurotic tendency to insist on seams lining up perfectly and points being sharp

 Do you have any experience teaching what you discuss here?
 I was a college professor teaching scenic and costume design for a few years, and I managed a university (theatre) costume shop for a couple of years before that.
-I have taught a lot of people how to sew, but not as many how to quilt.
-I hope to return to teaching soon in a more quilt-based capacity!
+I now regularly teach at Dabble and Stitch in Columbus, Ohio.
+I am also available to teach and do trunk shows for guilds.

 How can I contact you?
 You can email me at: cassandra(at)thenotsodramaticlife(dot)com